Similarity-based Label Inference Attack against Training and Inference of Split Learning: Related Work

-As a promising and emerging technique for distributed learning, split learning has attracted very recent works on the inference attacks of training samples~\cite{pasquini21} and data labels~\cite{erdogan21,Yuan21,li21,kariyappa21}.
-Dario et al.\cite{pasquini21} showed that a malicious server could hijack the learning process of split learning to infer clients' training samples.
-The authors in~\cite{Yuan21,li21} proposed the label inference approaches for the task of binary classification.
-In particular, Yuan et al.\cite{Yuan21} designed deterministic attacks for private labels by solving linear equations.
-Li et al.\cite{li21} analyzed the gradient properties of the binary classification to determine the labels.
+As a promising and emerging technique for distributed learning, split learning has attracted recent work on the inference attacks of training samples~\cite{pasquini21} and data labels~\cite{erdogan21,Yuan21,li22,kariyappa21}.
+Dario et al.~\cite{pasquini21} showed that a malicious server could hijack the learning process of split learning to infer clients' training samples.
+The authors in~\cite{Yuan21,li22} proposed the label inference approaches for binary classification.
+In particular, Yuan et al.~\cite{Yuan21} designed deterministic attacks for private labels by solving linear equations.
+Li et al.~\cite{li22} analyzed the gradient properties for label attacks of binary classification.

-The most relevant works are label inferences for multi-classification tasks in split learning~\cite{erdogan21,kariyappa21}.
-Ege et al.\cite{erdogan21} considered that the adversary knew the victim's model structure and could reconstruct an artificial top model to determine the data label by matching the received gradients and the gradients of the artificial top model.
-Sanjay et al.\cite{kariyappa21} designed a gradient inversion attack by formulating the label leakage attack as a supervised learning problem with the input of smashed data and gradients.
+The most relevant studies are label inferences for multi-classification tasks in split learning~\cite{erdogan21,kariyappa21,Fu22,xie23}.
+Ege et al.~\cite{erdogan21} considered that the adversary knew the victim's model structure and could reconstruct an artificial top model to determine the data label by matching the received gradients and the gradients of the artificial top model.
+Sanjay et al.~\cite{kariyappa21} designed a gradient inversion attack by formulating the label leakage attack as a supervised learning problem with the input of smashed data and gradients.
 However, the adversary in~\cite{kariyappa21} must collect all the gradients and smashed data and have the full knowledge of the private label distributions, which may not be available in practice.
+Fu et al.~\cite{Fu22} proposed two label inference attack methods by analyzing the signs of gradients at the output layer or {constructing a complementary top model in a semi-supervised manner.
+Xie et al.~\cite{xie23} optimized the private labels based on a surrogate top model to match the received gradients.

-We summarize and compare the existing works on label inference attacks for federated and split learning in Table~\ref{tlb:methods-table}.
-Distinctively different from the state-of-the-art, this paper proposes a clustering label inference attack for practical split learning from both gradients (during training) and smashed data (after training).
-Without the knowledge of the victim's top model, the proposed clustering attack approach is scalable and robust under different positions of cut layers, epochs, and defense techniques (e.g., differential privacy and gradient compression).
+We summarize and compare the existing work on label inference attacks for split learning in Table~\ref{tlb:methods-table}.
+Distinctively different from the state-of-the-art, this paper proposes label inference attacks for split learning from both gradients (\textit{during training}) and smashed data (\textit{during inference}).
+Without the knowledge of the victim's top model, the proposed attacks are robust under different settings and defense mechanisms.